-- 3. Loosen the locknut and the adjusting bolt at the rear brake caliper. - 4.
-Turn the adjusting bolt at the clutch lever in direction (a) to increase the cable length, and in direction (b) to decrease it.
+- 2. Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
+Loosen the locknut on the brake cable. - 4.
+Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.

 - 1. Locknut - 2.
-Adjusting bolt
+Adjusting nut